July 2025 Newsletter

-Everyone is welcome to come along to learn more about our history.
-Admission is free for LHS members, and $5 for visitors.
+Everyone is welcome to attend our monthly meetings to hear the speakers tell us more about our history.
+Admission is free for LHS members and $5 for visitors.

 History Prizes

-The Launceston Primary School History Prize for 2023 will open after Easter.
+The Launceston Primary School History Prize for 2025 is open now and closes on 17 October.

 Open to all students from the Launceston area in grades 3 – 6.